-Dear fellow nursery school moms, people in grocery stores, the teller at the bank, the receptionist at our doctor’s office and relatives who would love to say something but wisely refrain from doing so, I see you there.
-I see your raised eyebrows, and poorly hidden expressions of shock at my child’s behavior.
-And I certainly feel your judgement.
-I can hear the questions rolling around in your brain that you are dying to ask, but manage not to.
+Dear fellow nursery school moms, people in grocery stores, the teller at the bank, the receptionist at our doctor’s office, and relatives who would love to say something but wisely refrain from doing so, I see you there.
+I see your raised eyebrows and poorly hidden expressions of shock at my child’s behavior.
+And I certainly feel your judgment.
+I can hear the questions rolling around in your brain you are dying to ask, but manage not to.
 I can also see you biting your tongue in a desperate attempt to stop yourself from telling me exactly where I am going wrong as a parent.
 I see you.

 Guess what?
 I have three other children at home who behaved exactly the way you all expect children to behave.
 Children who always listened and never strayed from my side while we were out in public.
 Children who smiled politely when spoken to, and who always remembered their manners.
 Children who would have made you very comfortable and confident in your opinions of my ability to raise them.
 And then I was blessed with a fourth.
 A little firecracker of a child who not only marches to the beat of her own drum, but who would happily smash that drum into a million pieces to avoid falling in line with the rest of the group.

 And trust me, I am regularly just as shocked and surprised by her behavior as you are.

 Remember, I have three more at home, and I am baffled on a daily basis as to how my fourth could be so different.
 I didn’t eat differently while I was expecting her.
 I took my vitamins.
 She isn’t being raised in a different home or under different circumstances, so if she surprises you, you can imagine how often she surprises me.